Is it Possible to Induce lactation?

-To understand my story, you must know I have 2 children, a girl “A" of 4 and a boy “C" of 1.
-When my daughter was born, I was very uneducated in breastfeeding and even though my mom had breastfed all of her children she was no help at all!
+To understand my story, you must know I have two children, a girl “A" of 4 and a boy “C" of 1.
+When my daughter was born, I was very uneducated about breastfeeding, and even though my mom had breastfed all of her children, she was no help at all!

 I tried so hard for about a week, but my daughter would not latch on!
-We decided that I still wanted her to have breast milk even if it wasn’t straight from the tap.
-I pumped for her for about 3 months, but was battling postpartum depression, and I decided to just give formula!
+We decided that I still wanted her to have breast milk, even if it wasn’t straight from the tap.
+I pumped for her for about three months but was battling postpartum depression, so I decided to give her formula!

 If I had heard of all the recalls and deaths that were going on by giving formula, I would have done everything to relactate with her also!
-She has developed great and had no problems, but still to this day I wish I would have kept trying!
+She has developed great and had no problems, but still, to this day, I wish I had kept trying!

-With my son I was unsure if I would breastfeed since I was still very uneducated and kind of discouraged by the experience with my daughter, but I was going to give it my best shot!
+With my son, I was unsure if I would breastfeed since I was still very uneducated and discouraged by the experience with my daughter, but I was going to give it my best shot!

-In the hospital everything went great, he latched on like a pro, and I couldn’t be any happier!
-We left the hospital on day 3 due to a c-section and went home where I tried to feed him again, maybe it was the change from the hospital to the house but, he wouldn’t latch on at all!
+In the hospital, everything went great, he latched on like a pro, and I couldn’t be any happier!
+We left the hospital on day three due to a c-section and went home, where I tried to feed him again.
+Maybe it was the change from the hospital to the house, but he wouldn’t latch on at all!

 I tried multiple times during the day but, he had already lost %12 of his body weight in the hospital, and I was scared!
-I felt like I had no experience and no faith in myself and neither did anyone else, that night I gave in and gave him a bottle, but instantly felt guilty, so in the morning I went straight to my local WIC lactation consultant, and she was no help either, we couldn’t get him to latch!
-She suggested spoon feeding.
+I felt like I had no experience and no faith in myself, and neither did anyone else.
+That night I gave in.
+I gave him a bottle but instantly felt guilty, so in the morning, I went straight to my local WIC lactation consultant, and she was no help either; we couldn’t get him to latch!
+She suggested spoon-feeding.
 Sorry, that was a pain in the arse!
-I kept spilling it, and he only would get a little drip, and he and I were so frustrated, so I just gave up, I remembered pumping with my daughter, and she did fine on formula so why wouldn’t he?
+I kept spilling it, and he only would get a little drip, and he and I were so frustrated, so I just gave up, I remembered pumping with my daughter, and she did fine on formula, so why wouldn’t he?
 Right?
 Totally wrong!!!

 My son quickly showed signs that he was allergic!
-We switched to the gentle ease, and he seemed a little better, so we gave it a week, but, that’s when he started throwing up the formula.
-The doctor thought it might be a stomach bug or his stomach was adjusting to the formula, she said you have to wait 2 weeks to see the change.
+We switched to the gentle ease, and he seemed a little better, so we gave it a week, but that’s when he started throwing up the formula.
+The doctor thought it might be a stomach bug or his stomach was adjusting to the formula.
+She said you have to wait two weeks to see the change.

 We decided to go back to the gentle ease.
-Two weeks later we were back in the office, he was still throwing up after each feed, and now his poo has blood in it, he even had horrible open ulcers on his bottom from acidic diarrhea, he wasn’t sleeping well and screamed all day.
+Two weeks later, we were back in the office, and he was still throwing up after each feed, and now his poo had blood in it.
+He even had horrible open ulcers on his bottom from acidic diarrhea.
+He wasn’t sleeping well and screamed all day.

-The doctor told me to switch to the Nutramigen or Allimentum, we tried one with little help then switched to the other, which worked great!
+The doctor told me to switch to Nutramigen or Allimentum; we tried one with little help and then switched to the other, which worked great!
 We had our happy baby back, finally!
-He was a little older than 2 months at this time, and now my question was how were we going to pay for this formula?
-We had WIC but had already used the vouchers for that month on the gentle ease, and we were required by WIC to have a doctor refer the formula, and we must have our insurance deny the formula first, so that was some fun running around!
-And about the time we finally got everything worked out, my son started to throw up again!!!
+He was a little older than two months then, and now my question was, how would we pay for this formula?
+We had WIC but had already used the vouchers for that month on the gentle ease, and WIC required us to have a doctor refer the formula, and we must have our insurance deny the formula first, so that was some fun running around!
+And when we finally got everything worked out, my son started to throw up again!!!

 I knew for a while that the only thing that was going to help him was breast milk, I looked into donor breast milk, but the nearest place was in LA, which is about 4 hours away.
-I figured with all the gas expenses and such that it would be just about the same as formula feeding, which was too expensive in the first place.
+With all the gas expenses and such, I figured it would be just about the same as formula feeding, which was too expensive in the first place.

-Re-lactating is something I had heard of, I googled it and looked at just about every site that had anything written about the subject!
+Re-lactating is something I had heard of.
+I googled it and looked at almost every site that had anything written about the subject!